 - Finish urinating into the toilet or urinal.

 - Carefully replace the lid on the container.
 Wash your hands.
 Return the urine sample to the lab.
 If you are collecting the urine at home and cannot get it to the lab within an hour, refrigerate the sample.
 It can be refrigerated for up to 24 hours.
 Follow the instructions from your lab.

 How It Feels

-fungi) grow in the culture.
-The culture result is
+Organisms (usually bacteria) grow in the culture.
+The culture result is positive.

 What Affects the Test

 Reasons you may not be able to have the test or why the results may not be helpful include: